AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 [[!DNL Microsoft Dynamics 365]](https://dynamics.microsoft.com/en-us/) is a cloud-based business application platform that combines Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM) along with productivity applications and AI tools, to bring end-to-end smoother and more controlled operations, better growth potential and reduced costs.

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Contact Entity Reference API]](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/entities/contact?view=op-9-1), which allows you to update identities within a segment into [!DNL Dynamics 365].
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Contact Entity Reference API]](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/entities/contact?view=op-9-1), which allows you to update identities within an audience into [!DNL Dynamics 365].

 [!DNL Dynamics 365] uses OAuth 2 with Authorization Grant as the authentication mechanism to communicate with the [!DNL Contact Entity Reference API].
 Instructions to authenticate to your [!DNL Dynamics 365] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}

 As a marketer, you can deliver personalized experiences to your users, based on attributes from their Adobe Experience Platform profiles.
-You can build segments from your offline data and send these segments to [!DNL Dynamics 365], to display in the users' feeds as soon as segments and profiles are updated in Adobe Experience Platform.
+You can build audiences from your offline data and send these audiences to [!DNL Dynamics 365], to display in the users' feeds as soon as audiences and profiles are updated in Adobe Experience Platform.

 ## Prerequisites {#prerequisites}